With such an enormous collection of islands in Southeast Asia to choose from, as a traveller – how do you know where to start?

 18. Lombok, Indonesia

-First popularized as a surfing destination, Lombok has much more to offer, including spectacular scenery.
+First popularized as an Asian surfing destination, Lombok has much more to offer, including spectacular scenery.
 The second highest volcano in Indonesia, Gunung Rinjani, attracts those interested in an unforgettable trekking experience.
 If you find yourself with any downtime on Lombok, take a guided fishing tour and see what you find.

 17. Koh Lanta, Thailand